atharvamavle/autonomous-mine-safety-rag/README.md

-# Autonomous Mine Safety RAG (PPE Vision + WHS RAG)
+# Autonomous Mine Safety RAG Copilot (Maintenance + Safety + PPE Vision)

-A practical prototype to **reduce PPE non-compliance risk** on mine / industrial sites by combining:
-- **Computer vision** (detect PPE and PPE non-compliance in site photos), and
-- **Retrieval-Augmented Generation (RAG)** (return a short, grounded WHS controls checklist with citations from your safety documents).

-This solves a common operational problem: site teams need fast, consistent PPE compliance checks *and* clear, policy-aligned controls to act on what the camera sees.
+A **RAG-powered copilot for mining maintenance and safety knowledge**.

+It lets site teams ask natural-language questions and instantly get **precise, source-linked answers** from large collections of manuals, reports, standards, and incident documents—without hunting through PDFs or SharePoint.

+This repo also includes an optional **PPE vision module** (YOLO) that can analyze a site photo, summarize PPE compliance, and generate a grounded WHS control checklist using the same RAG knowledge base.

 ---

 ## What problem are we solving?
-Mining and industrial sites often rely on manual supervision to confirm PPE compliance (helmets, hi-vis vests, safety boots).
-This is time-consuming and inconsistent across shifts.

-This project aims to:
-- Automatically **detect PPE presence / absence** from images.
-- Produce a **risk-oriented hazard summary** (e.g., missing helmet → elevated risk).
-- Generate a **WHS controls checklist** that is grounded in your organisation’s WHS documents (via RAG) instead of generic advice.
+Mining and heavy-industry sites have critical information spread across OEM manuals, work instructions, inspection logs, incident bulletins, standards, and internal procedures.

+This creates several pain points:
+- **Too many documents, no easy answers**: Important details are buried in technical PDFs and long reports, so engineers and maintainers lose time searching during breakdowns or planning.
+- **Knowledge trapped in silos**: Expertise sits in multiple systems (CMMS, PDFs, emails, internal standards), and people rely on “who you know” instead of “what the documents say,” which is risky when experienced staff leave.
+- **Slow, inconsistent decisions**: Fault troubleshooting and safety questions often trigger repeated searching and re-analysis rather than clear, consistent guidance based on official procedures and past similar cases.
+- **Traditional search is limited**: Keyword search fails when wording differs (e.g., “pump won’t prime” vs. “loss of suction”).
+RAG supports plain-English questions while still retrieving the right passages.

 ---

-## How it works (high level)
-1. **Vision (YOLO PPE model)** detects PPE classes such as `helmet`, `vest`, `boots` and non-compliance classes like `no-helmet`, `no-vest`, `no-boots`.
-2. *(Optional but recommended)* **Person-gated PPE**:
-   - A general-purpose YOLO model detects `person` first.
-   - PPE detection runs only on person crops to reduce false positives on non-site images.
-3. A short **hazard summary** is constructed from detections.
-4. The hazard summary becomes a **RAG query**.
+## What this copilot does
+This system tackles those problems by:
+1. **Indexing** maintenance + safety knowledge (manuals, standards, incident reports, site procedures).
-5. RAG retrieves the most relevant WHS chunks and generates a short checklist with citations.
+2. **Retrieving** the most relevant text chunks when a user asks a question.
+3. **Generating** a short answer that **cites the exact sources** used, so users can verify and trust it.

+### Example
+A maintainer asks:
+> “What should I check first when this conveyor keeps tripping on overload?”

+The copilot retrieves:
+- similar past faults / relevant incident bulletins,
+- OEM recommended checks,
+- site standards and procedures,

+…and returns a clear step-by-step response **with links/page references to the original documents**.

 ---

-## Demo / outputs
+## Components
-The API returns:
-- `hazard_summary`: counts by class + `risk_level`
-- `detections`: list of `{label, conf, box_xyxy}`
+### 1) RAG backend (core)
+- PDF parsing → chunking → embeddings → vector store
+- Retrieval (`top_k`) + answer generation with citations

+### 2) PPE Vision (optional)
+- Custom YOLO PPE detection (`helmet`, `vest`, `boots` + non-compliance classes)
+- Optional **person-gated PPE** to reduce false positives on non-site images
-- `answer`: a short WHS controls checklist (grounded + cited)
+- Hazard summary → RAG query → grounded WHS controls checklist
-- `references`: the retrieved sources (file path + page)

 ---

 ## Repository structure
-- `app/` — FastAPI backend (vision + RAG APIs)
+- `app/` — FastAPI backend (RAG + vision endpoints)
 - `frontend/` — React/Vite UI
-- `scripts/` — ingestion scripts (PDF parsing, chunking, building vector store, retrieval tests)
+- `scripts/` — ingestion scripts (PDF parsing, chunking, vector store build, retrieval tests)
-- `data/` — local datasets + WHS docs (ignored by default)
+- `data/` — local datasets + docs (ignored by default)
 - `runs/` — YOLO training outputs (ignored by default)

 ---